 SOSroads is a section 501(c)(4) non-profit California corporation.

 Craig S. Harrison, President.
 Craig is a retired environmental lawyer.
 He holds degrees from U. C. Berkeley (Biochemistry), Humboldt State University (MA Biology), and the University of Hawaii (J.D.).
-He was a founding board member of the American Bird Conservancy and is president of the Bennett Valley Community Association.
-Author of Seabirds of Hawaii: Natural History and Conservation (Cornell U. Press) he enjoys viewing wildlife in remote parts of the planet.
+He was a founding board member of the American Bird Conservancy and was president of the Bennett Valley Community Association (2008-2019).
+Author of Seabirds of Hawaii: Natural History and Conservation (Cornell U. Press) and Dreams of a Vanishing Africa: A 1970s Transcontinental Trek (Lulu) he enjoys viewing and photographing wildlife in remote parts of the planet.